cyberark/terraform-provider-conjur/README.md

   value = "${data.conjur_secret.dbpass.value}"

   # Must mark this output value as sensitive for Terraform v0.15+,
-  # because it's derived from a Conjur variable value that is declared
+  # because it's derived from a Secrets Manager variable value that is declared
   # as sensitive.
   sensitive = true
 }